 Maintaining a good score is essential because it determines whether anyone is willing to take the risk of lending you money.

-When breaking down how this works, you first need to know that credit scores are divided into 5 bands.
+When breaking down how this works, start by understanding that lenders divide credit scores into five bands.
 These are based on the risk level of an adverse event occurring.
 This could be anything from a court judgement, default, or late payment.
 The following rankings are used by Equifax:

 - Excellent (833 – 1200) – This means you are low risk, and getting approval will be a straightforward process.

-- Very good (726 - 832) - You will be considered trustworthy, and you will have options.
+- Very good (726 – 832) – Lenders consider you trustworthy and offer you a variety of finance options.

 - Good (622 – 725) – You still have a good chance of approval, and interest rates will still be relatively low.

-- Fair (510 - 621) - This is considered negative, and while you may still be approved, there will be additional requirements.
+- Fair (510 – 621) – Lenders consider this negative, and while they may still approve you, they will impose additional requirements.

-Access to your file is easiest done through a provider like Equifax, Experian or Illion.
+You can easily access your file through a provider like Equifax, Experian or Illion.

 Aspects That Determine a Credit Score

 Five components determine your credit history and ultimately your credit score.
 As a general rule, loan repayments made on time to mainstream lenders are more likely to have a positive impact on your credit history.
-Those who have borrowed smaller amounts to get by and who are late with their payments are bound to rank lower.
+Borrowers who take out small loans to get by and miss payments will rank lower.

 1. Type and Number of Enquiries